 Aruba may be best known for its beautiful Caribbean beaches and all-year round summer, but have a little venture off the sand and you’ll find so many attractions and adventures for you to take part in.
 Whether it’s snorkelling, scuba, hiking, windsurfing, kitesurfing or paddle boarding there is something for everyone on this action-packed and fun-filled island.
-The island is full of history, culture, rugged landscapes, exotic local dishes (read my food recommendations here) and fun activities so here are my favourites.
+The island is full of history, culture, rugged landscapes, exotic local dishes (read my food recommendations here) and fun activities in Aruba.

 The Windsurfing World Championships were being held whilst we were there and it was wonderful to see both windsurfers and kite surfers whizzing across – and above – the water like enormous seabirds.